mss-showcase/.github/profile/README.md

 # TODOs

  * The webapp deployment - it requires a new S3 bucket and static hosting
- * The React Native webapp - I am using to use Expo for that and the EAS build server in github builds - it needs to be finished
+ * The React Native webapp - it must be uploaded to the s3 bucket of the webapp and I need to place a link to be able to download it
+ * CloudFront - one of the deploy scripts configured a CloudFront Distribution (but that is too complex to configure and it is too much for this showcase - therefore I will switch to s3 static web hosting)